-This notice informs all Registered Participants and all other interested parties (Consulted Persons) that AEMO is commencing the second stage of its consultation on amendments to the SRAS Guideline, also incorporating the boundaries of electrical sub-networks.
+AEMO has now concluded its 2020 consultation process on amendments to the SRAS Guideline, also incorporating the boundaries of electrical sub-networks.

-This consultation is being conducted under clauses 11.123.2, 3.11.7(f) and 3.11.8 of the National Electricity Rules (NER), in accordance with the Rules consultation requirements detailed in rule 8.9 of the NER.
+This consultation was conducted under clauses 11.123.2, 3.11.7(f) and 3.11.8 of the National Electricity Rules (NER), in accordance with the Rules consultation requirements detailed in rule 8.9 of the NER.

 On 2 April 2020 the AEMC made the National Electricity Amendment (System restart services, standards and testing) Rule, with the substantive amendments commencing on 2 November 2020.
 Transitional rules require AEMO to review and amend the SRAS Guideline, and the Reliability Panel to review and amend the system restart standard (SRS).

-The NER amendments require additional matters to be included in the SRAS Guideline, as described below.
+The NER amendments required additional matters to be included in the SRAS Guideline, as described below.

 SRAS definition: The NER amendments expand the definition of SRAS as follows:

 - black start capability broadened from generating units to include other types of facilities or a combination of facilities.

 - to include capabilities to support and sustain the stable energisation of generation and transmission (restoration support).